GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/index.md

 ## Start the conversion

 As of January 17, 2022 the Chrome Web Store has stopped accepting new Manifest V2 extensions.
-We strongly recommend to begin migrating your extensions to Manifest V3 as soon as possible; this will become mandatory as [Manifest V2 will be phasing out][mv2-sunset] in 2023.
+We strongly recommend migrating your extensions to Manifest V3 as soon as possible; this will become mandatory after [Manifest V2 is phased out][mv2-sunset] in 2023.

 ## Keep up with the latest news

 We're excited about the improvements that Manifest V3 brings to the platform.
-Look for new announcements in [What's new in Chrome Extensions][doc-new] article and the [Chrome Developer Blog][devs-blog].
+Look for new announcements in [What's new in Chrome Extensions][doc-new] and the [Chrome Developer Blog][devs-blog].